Just a heads up!

 Think

-Jesus has done away with the codes; here’s a parable which the religious leaders will understand straight away!
+Jesus has done away with the codes.
+Here’s a parable which the religious leaders will understand straight away!
 God represents the vineyard owner, God’s people are the vineyard; those sent with warnings symbolise the rejected Old Testament prophets, and the beloved son is Jesus.
 The parable predicts what the Pharisees and other religious leaders will do to Jesus by the end of the week: kill him.
 The story is aimed squarely at them and don’t they just know it!
 Fuming, they want to kick-start ‘Operation Crucify Jesus’ on the spot.
 But they know the crowds will riot.
 And so, they look for a way to trap Jesus.
-With wet palms and limp handshakes, they butter him up, ready to catch Jesus off-guard, ‘Should we pay taxes to Caesar or not?’
+With wet palms and limp handshakes, they butter him up, ready to catch Jesus off guard, ‘Should we pay taxes to Caesar or not?’
 There!
-We’ve got him on the ropes now boys.
-If he says ‘Yes’, he’ll be accused of supporting Rome, the enemy.
-If he says ‘No’, he’ll be arrested for treason against Rome.
-As always, Jesus boxes clever, saying, ‘Yes, pay the tax – after all the man has a job to do.
+We’ve got him on the ropes now.
+If he says ‘yes’, he’ll be accused of supporting Rome, the enemy.
+If he says ‘no’, he’ll be arrested for treason against Rome.
+As always, Jesus boxes clever, saying, ‘yes, pay the tax – after all the man has a job to do.
 But more importantly, give to God what is God’s – which is everything!’

 Pray